Entra ID Token Rotation Guide¶

 - Grace Period: Configurable period (default 30 days) where both credentials are valid

-- Multi-Target Propagation: Sync to Azure Key Vault, Spring Actuator, webhooks, agents
+- Multi-Target Propagation: Sync to Azure Key Vault, Kubernetes Secrets, Spring Actuator, webhooks, and agents

 - Full Audit Trail: Every rotation recorded with timestamps and status